 Monitoring Machine Performance in Data Visualisation Dashboards

 Remember: without interpretation, data has zero meaning and loses its value.
-To turn data into valuable information, machine data analysis and visualisation is required.
+To turn machine data into valuable information, it is necessary to process and analyse the machine data and display the result on custom dashboards.
 So now your field-level machine production data has been made available on IXON Cloud, it’s time to turn it into management-level information.
-With Drag & Drop widget-based dashboards, your data is visualised into condition monitoring reports in no time.
+With drag & drop widget-based PLC dashboards, your data is visualised into condition monitoring reports in no time.
 Depending on the type of information you want to visualise you can generate Data reports or Live monitors:

 - Data reports show your historical data.
 A data report supports five types of widgets to give you clear insight in your historical data.

 - Live monitors show your machine's real-time data.
 A live monitor supports four types of widgets to give you clear insight in your actual data.